Murders, fraud, a hitman plot: Alex Murdaugh’s spectacular fall from grace

 Murders, multi-million-dollar fraud and mystery deaths: Alex Murdaugh’s spectacular fall from grace

-Alex Murdaugh is expected to be charged with the murders of his wife and son this week.
+Alex Murdaugh has been charged with the double murder of his wife and son over one year after their bodies were found in the grounds of the wealthy family’s estate.
 It marks just the latest twist in a tale of unexplained deaths, hitman plots and multi-million-dollar fraud schemes, writes Rachel Sharp

 He was a high-powered attorney who ran both his own law firm and worked in the local prosecutor’s office.

-He was the son of a powerful legal dynasty that dominated the local South Carolina community for almost a century.
+He was the son of a powerful legal dynasty that dominated a local South Carolina community for almost a century.

-He was a family man with a wife and two adult sons.
+And he was a family man with a wife and two adult sons living on a vast country estate.

-But over the last 13 months, Alex Murdaugh has had a spectacular fall from grace, culminating in him about to be charged with the savage double murder of his wife and son.
+But over the last 13 months, Murdaugh has had a spectacular fall from grace, culminating in him now being charged with the savage double murder of his wife and son.

-On Tuesday, the South Carolina State Law Enforcement Division (SLED) met with surviving members of the Murdaugh family and notified them that the 53-year-old will be charged with Maggie and Paul’s murders.
+On the morning of Thursday 14 July, a Colleton County grand jury indicted Mr Murdaugh for two counts of murder and two counts of possession of a weapon during the commission of a violent crime in the deaths of his wife Maggie and his son Paul.

-In two days’ time, evidence of the killings will be presented before a grand jury.
+According to the indictments released on Thursday morning, Mr Murdaugh shot his wife dead with a rifle and killed his son Paul with a shotgun at the family’s sprawling estate in Islandton, South Carolina.

 It’s the most damning accusation to date but one of a steady slew that have erupted over the last year against Mr Murdaugh.